koljakub/java-software-renderer/README.md

 # Java software renderer
 Java implementation of a software renderer.
 Software rendering is handled only by a CPU, without any GPU support.
 Renderer is implemented in pure Java, without any additional frameworks.
-Project was created as an programming assignment for a Computer Graphics 2 course at Faculty of informatics and management, University of Hradec Kralove.
+This software was created as an programming assignment for a Computer Graphics 2 course at Faculty of informatics and management, University of Hradec Kralove.

 ## Features
 * Wireframe / solid model selection